Famous Same-Sex Couples

 Sir Elton John (singer, songwriter, activist)

-David Furnish (film producer)
+David Furnish (film producer, advertising executive)

 1993

-Larry Kramer (playwright, author, activist)
+Larry Kramer (playwright, author, gay rights advocate)

 David Webster (architect)

-Tim Miller (performance artist, writer)
+Tim Miller (performance artist, writer, gay rights advocate)

 Alistair McCartney (?)